quynhnle135/my-website/docs/learning-journal/dive-into-design-patterns/post_02.md

     * Behavioral patterns: take care of effective communication and the assignment of responsibilities between objects.

 ## Why should I learn patterns?
-- Design patterns are a toolkit of <b>tried and tested solutions</b> to common problems in software design
+- Design patterns are a toolkit of <b>tried and tested solutions</b> to common problems in software design.
+Even if you never encounter these problems, knowing patterns is still useful because it teaches you how to solve all sorts of problems using principles of object-oriented design
+- Design patterns define a common language that you and your teammates can use to communicate more efficiently.